gord-peters/deep-racer-notebook/README.md

 I followed the instructions for a local installation on [this webpage](https://aws-deepracer-community.github.io/deepracer-for-cloud/installation.html) and ran into the following problems.

-By default, `docker` requires system permissions/access which regular users don't have.
+By default, `docker` requires system permissions/access which regular user accounts don't have.
 To fix this, you need to add your user account to the `docker` group as follows:
 ```
 sudo usermod -aG docker ${USER}
 ```